Hardware-Aware Static Optimization of Hyperdimensional Computations: Introduction

 \begin{itemize}[leftmargin=*,label={$\tinybullet{}$}]

-\item\textbf{Sound Static Analysis.} \tool{} guarantees that the optimized program satisfies the user-provided query accuracy constraints. \tool{}'s static analysis uses theoretical results from prior work~\cite{kanerva1997fully,kleyko2016holographic} and novel derivations to soundly derive the theoretical accuracy for the optimized computation.
+\item\bulletheading{Analysis.} \tool{} deploys a precise and sound static analysis that guarantees the convergence of the accuracy of the HD computation to the desired accuracy on expectation.
+The analysis uses several novel theoretical results to soundly derive the expected accuracy for HD computations (see Table~\ref{table:formulas}).

-\item\textbf{Robust Parametrizations.} The \tool{}-derived parameters are guaranteed to generalize to all HD computations captured by the provided accuracy specification. \tool{} accomplishes this by employing a conservative analysis that reasons over a class of HD computations, rather than optimizing a single concrete computation.
+\item\bulletheading{Hardware-Aware.} \tool{} optimizes HD computations to execute accurately on hardware platforms that use error-prone and emerging device technologies. \tool{}'s analysis procedure works with a hardware error model and delivers accuracy guarantees in the presence of hardware error.

-\item\textbf{Hardware-Aware Optimization.} \tool{} optimizes HD computations to execute accurately on hardware platforms that use error-prone and emerging device technologies. \tool{}'s analysis procedure works with a hardware error model that captures device error and deploys a hardware-aware analysis that delivers accuracy guarantees in the presence of hardware error.
+\item\bulletheading{Robust Optimization.} The \tool{}-derived parametrization is guaranteed to deliver the desired accuracy for all HD computations captured by the accuracy specification. \tool{} analytically derives important HDC program parameters, including distance thresholds and HD operation-specific hypervector sizes, which together are used to optimize the computation.

 \end{itemize}